petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/cfc3c93c-ceb3-4641-8d0d-9bde33292028)

 Saving a Recording Profile creates a recording profile that stores all of your current disiplay information, such as resolution, GPU/CPU levels, FFR level, Refresh Rate and also your recording settings such as recording bitrate, recording eye, recording resolution, screen crop and saves it to a recording profile which you can load for the game you have selected or even load it for use with any game.
-You can even save it as a default profile using the Manage Default Profiles option on the Tools Screen.
-In order to create a Recording Profile, just set whatever resolution you want from the Main Screen, set the recording resolution and framerate and bitrate and eye recording selection then click on Save Recording Profile.
+You can even save it as a default profile using the Manage Game Profiles option on the Main Screen.
+In order to create a Recording Profile, just set whatever resolution you want from the Main Screen (if you want anything other than the default device resolution), along with any FFR Level, CPU Level and GPU Level selections, set the recording resolution and framerate and bitrate and eye recording selection then click on Save Recording Profile.
 It will propmt you to select which game you wish to save it for, but this does NOT make it a default profile for that game.
 The game selected will still be run with it's default profile unless you load it's recording profile from the Load Recording Profile screen and select RUN.

 https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/52f6b17d-b7ce-4039-9c19-b74b02ce06a4
 ##